doubleplusc/Line-sticker-downloader/README_Linux.md

   Open terminal in this folder.
   Run command: python3 linkgen.py
 After the process completes, there will be two folders <i>"_animated"</i> and <i>"_static"</i> with respective content.

+Apng2gif is required for converting animated stickers to GIF format.
+Packs can be split at 30 stickers as WhatsApp supports only 30 stickers in each pack.